mayukhdifferent/GPMStudentSim/ImplementationNotes.md

 Hitting (RESET) after allocating food points de-allocates them but does not reset money to week-start value.
 Need to implement storage of the money value at the start of each week to allow for mid-allocation reset, and commit change on (Complete Week).

+### Putting negative numbers into (Pay Off Debt) increases debt and money

+Unsure if bug or just poorly-afforded feature.
+Maybe we should make that bucket two-way?

 ## Features to Add

 ### Implement NL health qualifiers (low)